About to head to Norwegian Cruise Lines’ Great Stirrup Cay? Get ready to have a blast.

 Yes, you can use your Norwegian drink package from the ship on Great Stirrup Cay.
 Head to any bar on the island and you can get a drink just like you would on the ship.
 The same $15 per drink limit applies.

-This actually is a big benefit to buying the package for cruises to the island.
-On most ports of call the drink package does not work.
+This actually is a big benefit to buying the package for cruises that visit the island.
+On most ports of call the drink package does not work when off the ship.
 That’s a day where you don’t get the full potential of the package despite having to pay for the service.
 Having it work on Great Stirrup Cay means you are better able to get your money’s worth.